AfhamAdian/weather-ai-agent/README.md

-There is a FASTAPI server and a React frontend
+There is a FASTAPI server with a React frontend.

 Steps:
 1. Clone the repo